busterjs/buster-docs/roadmap.rst

 Buster.JS 1.1
 =============

-A revamped ``buster-static`` that can do both Node and Browser tests from within the browser is included in the default installation.
-Installers for OSX and Windows.
+A revamped ``buster-static`` that can do both Node.js and browser tests from within the browser is included in the default installation.
+Installers for OS X and Windows.